 What's causing your IBS

 Psychological factors.
 The brain and gut are intimately connected.
 Your thoughts and emotions can trigger symptoms in the gut, and the health of your gut can shape your mental well-being.
 Stress can cause more contractions in the intestines and increase sensitivity.
 It's not clear whether stress or other psychological factors may be a cause of IBS or vice versa.
 However, we do know that people with IBS often have higher levels of stress and anxiety and that this distress also can make IBS symptoms worse.
-A 2017 study in the Journal of Neurogastroenterology and Motility found that people with IBS have higher levels of depression and anxiety compared with those who don't have the disorder.
+People with IBS tend to have more symptoms of depression and anxiety compared with those who don't have the disorder.
 IBS also is more common among people who experienced psychological trauma as children.

 Antibiotics.
 The human digestive tract contains trillions of bacteria, viruses, and fungi known collectively as the gut microbiota or gut flora.
 These microorganisms play several critical roles in our health, including digestion and immune system function.
 When we take antibiotics to combat bacterial infections, the drugs also kill helpful bacteria in the gut.
 Repeated treatments or long-term use of antibiotics may alter the gut flora in a way that disrupts the colon's normal function.
 Some animal and human research suggests that this disruption may lead to IBS in some cases.
 However, studies have not had consistent results, so more research is needed.